-While I’ve mentioned Hulu in various articles on cable TV alternatives, I have yet to provide a full review of Hulu.
-Today I’m going to provide you with everything you need to know about Hulu to help determine if the content available through Hulu is worth the cost.
+While I’ve mentioned Hulu in my articles on cable TV alternatives, today I’m going to provide you with everything you need to know about Hulu.
+I’ll provide details on Hulu’s Live TV service and the original On Demand streaming library.
+Ultimately this will help you determine if the content available through Hulu is worth the monthly cost.

-What is Hulu
+What is Hulu TV

 How Much Does Hulu Cost

 Customers have a few choices when it comes to services.
 The decision depends whether you want live TV along with streaming and if you want to watch on-demand content “ad-free.”
 The first plan costs $7.99 per month and includes “limited commercials”.
 The other option costs subscribers $11.99 per month and provides users with an “ad-free” experience.

 New customers can sign up for a 1 month free trial for their on demand service.

 The price of the Hulu live service is $39.99 a month.
 However, that includes the original Hulu service with commercials.
 If you want “ad-free viewing” on the original Hulu library, the cost of the live service is $43.99

 I’ve put “ad-free” in quotes as there are some shows that air commercials before and after the show.
 Otherwise, the show streams uninterrupted.
 This is due to licensing agreements with the content providers.
 The following shows fall into this category: Grey’s Anatomy, Once Upon A Time, Marvel’s Agents of S.H.I.E.L.D., Scandal, New Girl, Grimm, and How To Get Away With Murder.

 The price of the Hulu live service is $39.99 a month.
 However, that includes the original Hulu streaming service (the on-demand library) with commercials.
 If you want commercial free viewing on the original Hulu library, the cost of the live service is $43.99